aleksanderbl29/docs-jekyll/_posts/2023-05-27-learning-github-actions.md

 ```
 I have drawn a lot of inspiration from [Gérald Barré's blog post on the subject](https://www.meziantou.net/executing-github-actions-jobs-or-steps-only-when-specific-files-change.htm).
 ### Part three: Call the webhook if the file has changed
-In this step, the action checks if the output 'docker-compose-changed' is true and then calls the webhook url.
+In this step, the action checks if the output `docker-compose-changed` is true and then calls the webhook url.
 Here we have hidden the url in a secret as we did above.
 Change the name accordingly.
 ```yml
     # Run the step only if "docker-compose-changed" equals "True"
     - uses: joelwmale/webhook-action@2.3.2